UFC Fight Night: Bautista vs. Oliveira betting preview: How to watch, odds for Saturday, Feb. 7

 Watch UFC Fight Night: Bautista vs. Oliveira on Paramount+

 Bautista enters Saturday as the No. 9-ranked bantamweight fighter in UFC, with Oliveira not far behind at No. 11.
-Bautista (16-3) is a slight favorite over Oliveira (23-3), with Bautista seen as most likely to win via submission (+300) or decision (+240).
-If Oliveira pulls off the upset, oddsmakers believe it will come via KO/TKO/DQ (+275).
+Bautista (16-3) is a slight favorite over Oliveira (23-3), with Bautista seen as most likely to win via decision (+250) or submission (+330).
+If Oliveira pulls off the upset, oddsmakers believe it will come via KO/TKO/DQ (+250).
 Bautista has picked up 13 of his 16 wins either by submission or decision, while 16 of Oliveira's victories have come via KO/TKO, though his last three wins have been by decision.
 Bautista's last fight was a loss to Umar Nurmagomedov in October, while Oliveira has won six fights in a row.
 The winner here should move up the bantamweight rankings and potentially into the title picture.

 Albazi vs. Horiguchi is a matchup of two of the top-10 flyweights in UFC, with Albazi currently sixth and Horiguchi eighth.
 Despite being lower in the standings, Horiguchi (35-5-1), who has won four fights in a row, is a heavy favorite over Albazi (17-2), who hasn't fought since December 2024, when he lost to Brandon Moreno.
 Horiguchi is favored to win by decision (-130), with the next-closest method of victory being a tie between Horiguchi by decision and Albazi by decision, both of which are priced at +450.